mchlltt/radar-cleaning/GitHub/Protocol.md

 ## Ad hoc tasks

+### Lost data recovery

+If a network interview file is missing and not easily found by the interviewer, there are a few steps that should be taken.

+1. Go to the location of the tablet where the interview was conducted.
+2. Check various folders on the tablet, e.g., `Downloads`, `Documents`, `netCanvas`, `Desktop`, etc.
+3. Move all JSON files from the tablet's recycling bin to the `Incoming` folder.
+It's not worth your time to sort through the files in the recycling bin and it won't hurt anything to put everything in Incoming.
+4. Run the processing scripts with `daysBeforeToday` set longer ago than the interview in question.
+5. If the file is still missing, go to `C:/Users/rsw888.FSM/AppData/Roaming/netCanvas` on the tablet where the interview was run. `appData` is a hidden folder, so you should type this address directly into the URL bar.
+6. This folder will include encrypted versions of recent data.
+The file names are generated from a UNIX timestamp, so you will need to identify the correct file based on its timestamp.
+Determine which file is correct by verifying the time and date that the interview took place.
+It should be reasonably obvious from this fact which file is correct.
+Its modified date is most often something like half an hour after the interview start time.
+7. If you are uncertainly which file is correct, take the following actions on all of the potential files.
+8. Copy the file to the `Encrypted Files` folder.
+Rename it with the interview ID and the name of the interviewer.
+9. Make sure to note that the file is missing and awaiting decryption in the Data Error Log.

 ### Data corrections (general)

 1. When you learn about a network data error, open `Data Error Log.xlsx` which is saved in `RADAR/Documents/Network Working Group/Documents`.